QuantumPL/site/content/publication/Fu2020/index.md

   of circuits that are indexed by some classical parameters.
 Quantum programming languages thus need linear dependent type theory.
 This paper defines a general semantic structure for such a type theory via certain fibrations of monoidal categories.
-The categorical model of the quantum circuit description language Proto-Quipper-M in [28] constitutes an example of such a fibration, which means that the language can readily be integrated with dependent types.
+The categorical model of the quantum circuit description language Proto-Quipper-M by Rios & Selinger constitutes an example of such a fibration, which means that the language can readily be integrated with dependent types.
 We then devise both a general linear dependent type system and a dependently typed extension of Proto-Quipper-M, and provide them with operational semantics as well as a prototype implementation.
 publication: '*Proceedings of the 35th Annual ACM/IEEE Symposium on Logic in Computer Science*'
 doi: 10.1145/3373718.3394765